ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Iron.md

 ## Global Frame Removed from 2 BT Nodes

-The Global Frame was removed from `RemovePassedGoals` and `GoalReached` BT nodes and instead using the `frame_id` of the goal’s headers for transformation.
+The Global Frame was removed from `RemovePassedGoals` and `GoalReached` BT nodes and instead using the `frame_id` of the goal's headers for transformation.

 ## Introduction of `CostmapUpdate.msg`